 When to use an adrenaline autoinjector

-You should use the adrenaline autoinjector immediately if someone has the signs of a severe allergic reaction, including:
+You should use the adrenaline autoinjector immediately if someone shows any of the following signs of a severe allergic reaction:

 If you aren’t sure if someone needs the adrenaline autoinjector, it is better to give it than not.
 Failing to treat anaphylaxis can be life threatening.